ngaox/ngaox/projects/seo/README.md

 }
 ```

+It also comes with a method `generateTags` to create/update meta tags for a given `MetaDefinition` array to generate non-supported meta tags.

-## Set global defaults
+# Set global defaults

 You might want to set some default values for your app like `siteName` or `twitterCreator` ...

-thats can be done by importing `SeoModule` and calling `forRoot` method with your defaults values ass its first argument wich are also of type `PageSeoData`
+thats can be done by importing `SeoModule` and calling `forRoot` method with your defaults values ass its first argument which are also of type `PageSeoData`

 ```ts
 // app.module.ts